 “It seems to me that the observation associated with black body radiation, fluorescence, the photoelectric effect, and other related phenomena associated with the emission or transformation of light are more readily understood if one assumes that the energy of light is discontinuously distributed in space.
 In accordance with the assumption to be considered here, the energy of a light ray spreading out from a point is not continuously distributed over an increasing space, but consists of a finite number of energy quanta which are localized at points in space, which move without dividing, and which can only be produced and absorbed as complete units.”

 In the main body of the paper, Einstein highlights that the photoelectric effect depends on the wavelength, and therefore the frequency, of the light.
 At low frequencies, even intense light will not produce electrons, but at a certain frequency, even low intensity light will produce electrons.
 In these statements, Einstein recognised the link to Planck's hypothesis, which suggested that light could only be emitted in discrete packets, or quanta, of energy as defined by the equation [E=hf].
-He then goes on to postulate that light also propagates as quanta, the energy of which depends on the frequency, and therefore only light above a certain frequency would have enough energy to liberate an electron from its position within the structure of the material.
+He then goes on to postulate that light also propagates as quanta, although not necessarily explaining how.
+The photon energy depends on the frequency and therefore only light above a certain frequency would have enough energy to liberate an electron from its position within the structure of the material.
 However, even after empirical experiments had confirmed that Einstein's equations for the photoelectric effect were accurate, his explanation was not universally accepted, even by those who would go on to pioneer quantum theory.